bmh2git/AnsibleModule_Development/README.md

 We will continue to use our Sandbox system we set up earlier in this KB.

 ## Module development
 Take a look at the module that has been implemented to deliver the same functionality as the shell command and the shell script from ealier.
+The module can be found in:

+	>$KB_HOME/standard-module/Playbook/library/fetch_patch_info.py

   Bascially it's just a python program that will open the dpkg.log file and return it's contents.

 Some key elements of the module implementation are:

 - The script does the import of the Ansible dependencies at the bottom of the program so as not to through off the line number reference which we might get in an error message:

 		from ansible.module_utils.basic import *
 		if __name__ == "__main__":
 	    	main()

-- We leverage the AnsibleModule utility.
+- We leverage the AnsibleModule utility class.
 This utility is provided by Ansible and all modules must use it if they are to be considered for adoption into Ansible Extras or Core:

 		module = AnsibleModule(
 	        argument_spec = dict(filter=dict(required=False)),